Preciousnnebuogor/foodie/README.md

 ## Solution

 Foodie app is dedicated to providing meals with the proper nutritional value each dish should contain.
-We ensure that all our meals are prepared with the right ingridents in a very clean environment, minimizing the risk of contamination.
+We ensure that all our meals are prepared with the right ingredients in a very clean environment, minimizing the risk of contamination.
 Additionally, our food is sold online, allowing anyone to place an order from any location.

 ## Methodology